privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 ## Usage

-For a simple demo where you directly start an Yivi session at an Yivi server (**not recommended in web browsers!**, see [below](#session)) you can use this
+For a simple demo where you directly start an Yivi session at an IRMA server (**not recommended in web browsers!**, see [below](#session)) you can use this
 snippet: